The Best Way to Process Payroll: A Guide for Small Businesses

 Do you have hourly employees?

-WorkforceHub paired with a biometric clock is ideal for industries with hourly employees—construction, hospitality, healthcare, food and beverage, retail, and education.
+WorkforceHub paired with a verification clock is ideal for industries with hourly employees—construction, hospitality, healthcare, food and beverage, retail, and education.

 Incidentally, saving time on payroll is not the only advantage, though it’s a biggie.